kisaro247/rhdh-idp/README.md

   - Wait until the Keycloak Operator Installation is done
   - Sync the rest, should sync and progress into "healthy"

+5a.
+Login in Keycloak

+- Find Secret rhdh-demo/demo-keycloak-instance-initial-admin
+- Find Route rhdh-demo/demo-keycloak-instance
+- Login on 2 with creds from 1

 5b.

+- Deploy rhdh/manual/3-5-ServiceAccount.yaml, this will create a service account
 - Edit rdhd/manual/rdhd-secret.yaml (copy from *-example if not existing)
     - Set token as secret data field K8S_SA_TOKEN
     - Set Github classic token as secret data field GITHUB_TOKEN
 - Apply everything from rhdh/manual

-9. Login in Keycloak

-- Find Secret rhdh-demo/demo-keycloak-instance-initial-admin
-- Find Route rhdh-demo/demo-keycloak-instance
-- Login on 2 with creds from 1

 7. In ArgoCD

 - on "devhub-deploy"